 Behavior warranting such sanctions includes deliberate fouling, dangerous play, taunting, fighting, swearing directed at an observer or opponent, repeated marking fouls, deliberate fast counting or double-teaming, making unwarranted calls or contests, or other blatant disregard of the rules.
-Any flagrant foul does not require a pattern to result in a TMF or PMF.
+Any flagrant foul or flagrant infraction of the marking rules do not require a pattern to result in a TMF or PMF.
 Likewise, a single particularly violent "harmful endangerment" infraction can be grounds for a PMF or an ejection, at the discretion of the observer who witnesses the incident.
 Finally, a single particularly egregious demonstration of disregard for the rules (such as an intentional infraction or clearly unfounded call) can be grounds for a TMF.